wmerfalen/tdm/README.md

 enhancements have been a major focus of this project.
 Many of the CircleMUD structures were implemented as linked lists.
 These were converted to vectors wherever possible.
 Rooms, zones, and objects have been converted and moved over to a postgresql database.

+# Motivation
+bnull-mud is purely a hobby project to strengthen and reinforce my C++ skills.
+I do plan on launching and maintaining bnull-mud full-time as long as my current full-time job permits me the free time to do so. bnull-mud is my first serious personal project that I have poured all my free time into.

+# Performance Improvements
-The CircleMUD reliance on files as storage is being widely avoided in this project.
-Instead, lmdb and postgresql are being utilized to store and manage in-game assets. lmdb is integrated to provide a fast key/value storage system. duktape js has been embedded to allow for powerful scripting features.
+* The CircleMUD reliance on files as storage is being widely avoided in this project.
+Instead, lmdb and postgresql are being utilized to store and manage in-game assets.
+* lmdb is integrated to provide a fast key/value storage system.
+* Many structures that were formerly implemented as linked lists in the CircleMUD base code have been revamped and implemented as std::vector.
+A full rewrite would be necessary to revamp all linked lists, so unfortunately (for now atleast) there are still linked lists in the source code.

+# Cool Features
+* duktape js has been embedded to allow for powerful scripting features.
 The js scripts can access lmdb, making for a very powerful and robust scripting layer to assist building tasks.
-A quests system has been built, but is in the early stages -- it has a long way to go.
-Sniping mechanics are a main focal point.
+* A quests system has been built, but is in the early stages -- it has a long way to go.
+* Sniping mechanics are a main focal point.
 The motivation behind this is to provide a sniping mechanic for players who don't mind kiting around a mob and avoiding melee.

+# Plans
+* See src/mods/todo for a list of things I want to do with the codebase
-Mob movement is going to be revamped to challenge sniping players with the threat of melee damage.
+* Mob movement is going to be revamped to challenge sniping players with the threat of melee damage.
 Currently, mobact is responsible for a lot of the mob actions, and this hasn't changed much from the original CircleMUD base.
+* Weapons that can level up with you (CyberAssault-inspired).

-# Improvements
+# Things I learned
 I have reinvented the wheel in a few places merely because I was unaware that the CircleMUD base already implemented certain features.
 The ACL config parser is a huge blemish (see src/mods/acl).
 The motivation for making